GabrielaDaSilva/simple_shell/README.md

 If an executable cannot be found, print an error message and display the prompt again.
 Handle errors.
 Handle the “end of file” condition (Ctrl+D).

 Simple shell 0.1 + should:
 Handle command lines with arguments.

 Simple shell 0.2 + should:
 Handle the PATH.
 fork must not be called if the command doesn’t exist.

 Simple shell 0.3 + should:
 Implement the exit built-in, that exits the shell.
 Usage: exit.
 You don’t have to handle any argument to the built-in exit.

-Simple shell 0.4 + should:
+2Simple shell 0.4 + should:
 Implement the env built-in, that prints the current environment.